BOJ pushes back inflation target timeframe, keeps policy steady

 STILL BULLISH THAN MARKETS

-The BOJ surprised markets last October by expanding its asset purchase programme after cutting its forecasts, days after Kuroda had assured parliament that a recovery was on track.
+The BOJ surprised markets last October by expanding its asset purchase program after cutting its forecasts, days after Kuroda had assured parliament that a recovery was on track.

 Central bankers have stressed since then that they will look through the effect of lower oil costs, which are largely blamed for inflation evaporating in February.